Houses in multiple occupation, or HMOs, are a common form of rental property in the UK.

 For the purposes of HMOs, a household is considered to be a single person, or members of the same family living in the same property.
 So, for example, three unrelated people in three rooms would make up three households, while a property with two couples would make up two households.

 HMOs can take many forms.
 They’re often a shared property where the tenants aren’t related to each other, or a house split into several rooms.
 Shared student accommodation may also be HMOs, along with hostels.
 For a property to be considered an HMO, rent must be paid, and it must be the occupants’ main residence.

 There is a separate category of property known as a large HMO.
-A property is a large HMO if it’s at least three storeys high, with at least five tenants forming more than one household, and the tenants share toilet, bathroom, or kitchen facilities.
+A property is a large HMO if it has at least five tenants forming more than one household, and the tenants share toilet, bathroom, or kitchen facilities.

 What extra responsibilities do HMO landlords have?

 Regardless of the type of property, you must fulfill all the normal landlords’ legal responsibilities.

 However, landlords of HMOs have a number of additional legal responsibilities.
 They must:

 - maintain and repair communal areas and facilities

 - install proper fire safety equipment, including mains-powered smoke alarms and a heat detector in kitchens